 Private 8299 3rd Battalion, Royal Fusiliers

 On 3 May 1915, Stanley George was captured during the second battle of Ypres, the same battle that Samuel Rattle was killed in a few days earlier.
-Stanley George had been injured in the right knee & shoulder by shrapnel, as well as a bullet wound just above his hand.
+Stanley George had been injured in the right knee and shoulder by shrapnel, as well as a bullet wound just above his hand.
 He had been taken to a dressing station at about 4 o’clock in the afternoon of 3 May, but the following morning it was overrun by Germans and Stanley George was captured.
 Later that day he was taken on a stretcher to the camp Lazarat VI near Cologne, arriving there on 11 May.
 During the journey he was treated reasonably well, although a number of German civilians jeered and spat at him.
 At the camp he underwent four operations and all the men were treated kindly.
-After five months in the camp Stanley George had begun to recover from his injuries, and on 8 October he went by tram & train to Stendal camp, about 50 miles north of Berlin.
+After five months Stanley George had begun to recover from his injuries, and on 8 October he went by tram and train to Stendal camp, about 50 miles north of Berlin.

 Stanley George was repatriated on 6 February 1916 and discharged from service on 4 March.
 He was awarded the 1914/15 Star, the Victory Medal, the British War Medal, and a Silver War Badge.

 After Ellen’s death at the age of 48, Stanley married spinster Florence Emily Harker (1892-1981) on 6 October 1929 at Holy Trinity Islington.
 He became a fireman after his military service in London and Surrey, before dying in Suffolk in 1960.

 Service details taken from ‘Unburnt Document’ series WO364 held in the National Archives at Kew and the Medal Rolls Index WO329, better known as the Medal Index Cards.
 Details of imprisonment taken from Interviews and Reports on the Treatment of British Prisoners of War WO 161/98/420 .